zachhannum/the-word-of-iron/manuscript/chapter_9.md

 "Simple terms, yeah."

 "I said simple, not easy.
 At this point, you all know the conditions of what I ask.
-For what you seek---knowledge, power---I offer in exchange for your complaisance.
+For what you seek—knowledge, power—I offer in exchange for your complaisance.
 If that is not enough, know that you will be serving a greater good.
 I am not alone in my crusade against the rising darkness to the West.
 You could think of it as joining a sizeable but decentralized organization dedicated to fighting the war that your armies cannot.
 A terrible fate awaits your lands at the hand of the Empire and the Scathe should you not act."

 Before anyone could answer, a sharp, formal knock rattled the door.